-- Characterize the functionalities of logical and physical components of storage - Describe various storage networking technologies - Identify different storage virtualization technologies a.
+- Characterize the functionalities of logical and physical components of storage. - Describe various storage networking technologies. - Identify different storage virtualization technologies. - Discuss the different backup and recovery strategies. - Understand common storage management activities and solutions.

+PO1.
 Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-- Discuss the different backup and recovery strategies - Understand common storage management activities and solutions b.
+PO2.
 Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
+PO3.
 Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
+PO4.
 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. m.
-Demonstrate the knowledge and technical skills in software development.
+PO5.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.